noble-assets/networks/testnet/grand-1/README.md

 >**Note**
 > It is not mandatory, but it is recommended to specify a specific `--keyring-backend` when running these commands.
 Some commands may not default to the same backend.

-6) Submit a PR with Gentx
+5) Submit a PR with Gentx
     1) Fork https://github.com/strangelove-ventures/noble-networks.
     2) Copy `${HOME}/.nobled/config/gentx/gentx-XXXXXXXX.json` to  `testnet/grand-1/gentx/VALIDATOR_NAME.json`.
     3) Create a pull request to the main branch of the repository.
+    4) Tag `danbryan` or `boojamya`.